 Is mattress off-gassing dangerous? +

 For most healthy adults sleeping on CertiPUR-US certified foam in a ventilated room, the available evidence does not support alarm.
-The 2022 PubMed study modeled 1-year average ΣVOC concentrations of 2.7–4.2 μg/m³ — well below available health benchmarks.
+The 2022 PubMed study modeled one-year average ΣVOC concentrations of 2.7 and 4.2 μg/m³ for its two mattresses, both well below available health benchmarks.
 People with chemical sensitivity, young children, pregnant individuals, and those with high occupational chemical exposure have documented reasons to take additional precautions.

 Does body heat increase mattress off-gassing? +

-Research shows VOC emission rates from polyurethane foam increase significantly with temperature.
-A study in Polymer Degradation and Stability documented substantially higher emission rates at 36°C versus 23°C. Since body temperature is approximately 37°C, a mattress warmed during sleep off-gasses at higher rates than the same mattress in chamber test conditions — a gap the 72-hour CertiPUR-US certification test does not capture.
+Emission rates rise with temperature.
+Oz et al. (2019) tested eight polyurethane mattresses and found that under sleeping conditions emissions increased significantly, with heat the largest contributor.
+Since body temperature is approximately 37°C, a mattress warmed during sleep off-gasses at higher rates than the same mattress in chamber test conditions — a gap the 72-hour CertiPUR-US certification test does not capture.

 What VOCs does a mattress off-gas? +

-A 2022 study of two memory foam mattresses identified 2-propanol, acetone, chloromethane, and toluene as the primary compounds, accounting for 81–95% of measured ΣVOC concentrations.
+A 2022 study of two memory foam mattresses identified 2-propanol, acetone, chloromethane, and toluene as the primary compounds, accounting for about 81% and 95% of first-year ΣVOC concentrations in the two mattresses respectively.
 The specific compounds vary by foam formulation.
-CertiPUR-US tests for total VOCs at 72 hours and sets a threshold of less than 0.5 parts per million.
+CertiPUR-US conditions a foam sample for 72 hours at 23 ± 2 °C and requires total VOC emissions below 0.5 mg/m³.
+The 0.5 ppm figure quoted in consumer materials is CertiPUR-US's own conversion of that limit, not a separate standard.

 Does opening windows help with mattress off-gassing? +